johnnyhoichuen/ros-android/README.md

 # ROS-Mobile

+A project based on [ROS-Mobile](https://github.com/ROS-Mobile/ROS-Mobile-Android).

+Change list:
+- Integrated with Mapbox & Mapxus map
+- Subscribe to ROS topics without using widgets defined in the original project (widgets can only be used in VizFragment)

-ROS-Mobile is an [Android](https://www.android.com/) application designed for dynamic control and visualization of mobile robotic system operated by the Robot Operating System ([ROS](http://wiki.ros.org/)).
+ROS-Mobile is an Android application designed for dynamic control and visualization of mobile robotic system operated by the Robot Operating System ([ROS](http://wiki.ros.org/)).
 The application uses ROS nodes initializing publisher and subscriber with standard ROS messages.
 The overall code architecture pattern is Model View ViewModel ([MVVM]([https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel](https://en.wikipedia.org/wiki/Model–view–viewmodel))), which stabilizes the application and makes it highly customizable.
 For a detailed overview of the functionality, we refer to our [wiki](https://github.com/ROS-Mobile/ROS-Mobile-Android/wiki).

 - Current stable Version: 2.0.0